 😉Hacks and Hints

-- Cutting your hot dogs into even pieces will make a for a better looking finished product.
+- Cutting your hot dogs into even pieces will make for a better-looking finished product.

 - Parchment paper is great for this recipe.
-There is virtually no clean up and it allows for a easy way to remove the finished product.
+There is virtually no clean up and it allows for an easy way to remove the finished product.

 ❓Frequently asked questions

-If the hot dogs and pastry in the center are not fully, the dish needs to stay in the slow cooker a little longer.
+If the hot dogs and pastry in the center are not fully cooked through, the dish needs to stay in the slow cooker a little longer.
 To try to keep cooking throughout the dish as even as possible, don't place more than 3 rows of dogs anywhere between a ramekin and a slow cooker sidewall.
-If you are using a bigger or rectangular shaped slow cooker, you may need to use two ramekins as shown in the photo above.
+If you are using a bigger or rectangular-shaped slow cooker, you may need to use two ramekins as shown in the photo above.

 More great slow cooker appetizers